Joe Biden Admits Moving 'Slower' on Guidance for Vaccinated Americans

 The president spoke about upcoming changes to the Centers for Disease Control guidance during a virtual conversation with American governors addressing the fight against the coronavirus and the push to get people vaccinated.

-During the conversation, Idaho Gov. Spencer Cox (R) asked Biden and his team to spend more time demonstrating the benefits of getting the vaccine.
+During the conversation, Utah Gov. Spencer Cox (R) asked Biden and his team to spend more time demonstrating the benefits of getting the vaccine.

 “We could use some help from the White House and others, and that is modeling what a fully vaccinated person can do,” he said, and added, “I would like to say that we have fully vaccinated people; we should start acting like it.”